Bad Boys for Life: Casting

 In October 2018, Variety revealed that Sony was close to green-lighting the film's production.
 It was reported in December 2018 that Joe Pantoliano would reprise his role as Captain Howard from the previous films.
 Kate del Castillo joined the cast in early 2019, and it reported soon after Theresa Randle would reprise her role as Marcus' wife, Theresa, marking her first film appearance in 10 years.

 Filming

 Principal photography began on January 14, 2019, in downtown Atlanta.
-Shooting also took place in Mexico City in April 2019, as well as in Miami, wrapping on June 7, 2019.
+Shooting also took place in Mexico City and State of Mexico in April 2019, as well as in Miami, wrapping on June 7, 2019.
 Cinematographer Robrecht Heyvaert shot the film with Sony CineAlta VENICE digital cameras and Panavision Primo, G- and T-Series anamorphic lenses.

 Music

 The film was composed by Lorne Balfe, whose new music was integrated with Mark Mancina's themes from the first film.
 Both trailers for the film include a remix/mashup of "Bad Boys" by Inner Circle (the franchise's theme) and "Bad Boy for Life" by P. Diddy, Black Rob and Mark Curry.

 The official soundtrack album to the film, Bad Boys for Life: The Soundtrack was announced by its executive producer, DJ Khaled, and released on the same day as the film.
 Black Eyed Peas and J Balvin recorded a song titled "Ritmo", released October 11, 2019, which served as a lead single for the film's soundtrack.

 The soundtrack also features tracks by many artists, including Nicky Jam, Quavo, Rick Ross, Meek Mill, Buju Banton, Bryson Tiller, City Girls, Pitbull, and DJ Durel.